UCUCDUH/pols_501_wi16/web/stories/index.md

 Beyond what the teaching team can providing, there are several resources on campus that you can go for assistance with data, computing, and statistical problems:

--  (Center for Social Science Computing and Research) [CSSCR](http://julius.csscr.washington.edu/about/consulting.html)and the  has a drop-in statistical consulting center in Savery 119.
-They provide consulting on statistical software, e.g. R. Go there for R or data questions.
+-  Center for Social Science Computing and Research ([CSSCR](http://julius.csscr.washington.edu/about/consulting.html)) has a drop-in statistical consulting center in Savery 119.
+They provide consulting on statistical software, e.g. R. Go there for software or data related questions.mag
 - [CSSS Statistical Consulting](https://www.csss.washington.edu/consulting) provides general statistical consulting.
 Go there for questions about statistical methods.
 - [eScience Data Science Office Hours](http://escience.washington.edu/office-hours/)
 - UW Library: [Data](http://guides.lib.uw.edu/friendly.php?s=research/data), [Political Science](http://guides.lib.uw.edu/friendly.php?s=research/polisci)